mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 And next, the gut system.
 For this, [Dogen](glossary#dogen) says, “Eat and drink moderately.”
 And also, “Breathe gently through your nose.”

-But actually, your heart, your lungs, and hormone system, or your intestines, your stomach, are completely beyond your control.
+Actually, your heart, your lungs, and hormone system, or your intestines, your stomach, are completely beyond your control.
 It's going on.
-Even though your heart is beating, [go and] slow down, okay?
+Even though your heart is beating, *[unintelligible]* slow down.
 And then you put the gasoline into it, and try to get the energy – you cannot do it.
-So when you see the heart slowing down, *[unintelligible]* slow down - but that is [*unintelligible*].
+So when you see the heart slowing down, *[unintelligible]* slow down – but that is [*unintelligible*].
 Either way, it is.
 Sometimes you have to accept it.

 So, your heart, your lungs, and your stomach, your intestines, hormone system, are completely beyond your control.
 But there is one thing that you can control, and that is the breath.
-This breath really influences the whole system, all systems of the hormones, and the lungs, and heart, everything.
+And the breath really influences the whole system: all the systems of the hormones, and the lungs, and the heart; everything.

-That is the breath.
-That's why we try to concentrate on the breath, taking care of breath.
+That's why we try to concentrate on the breath, taking care of the breath.
 At that time, all your guts work very naturally.
-Circulation of your breath, pretty good.
-[The pulse] is pretty good.
-And your heart is beating normally.
-Very natural.
+The circulation of your breath is pretty good; [the pulse] is pretty good.
+And your heart is beating normally; very naturally.

 ##### 44:56

 Next, the brain-nerve system.
 [About the] brain-nerve system, [Dogen Zenji](glossary#dogen) says, “Do not think good or bad; do not administer pros and cons.”
-Or, “Cease all the movements of the conscious mind, the gauging of thoughts and views.
+Or, “Cease all the movements of the conscious mind, the gauging of all thoughts and views.
 Have no design on becoming a [Buddha](glossary#buddha).”

 (Transcriber’s Note: It looks like the translation Katagiri is using may be Norman Waddell's, as it says “administer pros and cons.”
 See ["The Heart of Dogen's Shobogenzo" (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf))

 That is the brain-nerve system.
-According to the brain-nerve system we have to regulate mind.
-Mind is characterized by attachment; attaching to one of two extreme ideas.
-This is characteristic of mind.
+According to the brain-nerve system, we have to regulate the mind.
+Mind is characterized by attachment; attaching to one of two extreme ideas; this is characteristic of mind.
 So, we have to make arrangement of the function of the mind...

 *[Tape change.]*

-“... of all thoughts and views.
+“...
+[Cease all the movements of the conscious mind, the gauging] of all thoughts and views.
 Have no design on becoming a Buddha.”

-Completely throw away any germination of wishes, thoughts, views.
-You just view yourself spin with [zazen](glossary#zazen).
+Completely throw away any germination of wishes, thoughts, or views.
+Just [view] yourself spin with [zazen](glossary#zazen).
 That's all you have to do.

-[Dogen](glossary#dogen) says, “Do not think good or bad, right and wrong,” because we have to regulate mind, which is characterized by attachment to one of two extreme ideas.
+[Dogen](glossary#dogen) says, “Do not think good or bad, right and wrong,” because we have to regulate the mind, which is characterized by attachment to one of two extreme ideas.
 That is mind.
 That's why we shouldn't attach to good or bad, right and wrong, or neutral.
-That is [egolessness](glossary#egolessness).
-Selflessness.
+That means [egolessness](glossary#egolessness); selflessness.
 The practice of egolessness.

+##### 47:29

-If your mind really attaches to good or bad or neutral, immediately here is a thought, and a view, wishes.
+If your mind really attaches to good or bad or neutral, immediately there is a thought, or views, wishes.
 And thoughts, views, wishes create the [dualistic](glossary#dualistic) world.
 Some go this way, some go that way; always going back and forth.
 And sometimes – stop it.
 [But] even though you stop for a while, you cannot stop always.
 So you start to move, to the right, to the left.
 That is the dualistic world.
-Finally, you don't know what to do.

-##### 48:16

-And in your life you are really disappointed.
-That is what is called [delusion](glossary#delusion), what is called [dullness](glossary#dullness).
+Finally, you don't know *what* to do; and in your life you are really disappointed.
+That is what is called [dullness](glossary#dullness).
 Dullness is sort of completely sinking into the bottom of the ocean.
 That is dullness.

-On the other hand, [distraction](glossary#distraction).
-[Dogen Zenji](glossary#dogen) says, distraction is that your mind is scattering in all directions.
+On the other hand, \[there is] [distraction](glossary#distraction).
+[Dogen Zenji](glossary#dogen) says distraction is that your mind is scattering in all directions.
 Even though you sit down here, your mind is going to Japan, to India, to Europe, and all over.
 That is distraction.

-On the other hand, [dullness](glossary#dullness) is completely [like] you are sinking into the bottom of the ocean.
+And on the other hand, [dullness](glossary#dullness) is completely [like] you are sinking into the bottom of the ocean.

 And finally, you don't know what to do.
-Whatever kind of [delusion](glossary#delusion), [either] dullness or [distraction](glossary#distraction) – both distract.
-Your activities distract [*unintelligible*].
+Whatever kind of [delusion](glossary#delusion), [either] dullness or [distraction](glossary#distraction) – both distract your activities...
 Settling yourself in the self is very difficult.

 ##### 49:49

 So finally, we have to practice regulating the mind.
 That regulating of the mind is the practice of [egolessness](glossary#egolessness).

 But how can you practice [egolessness](glossary#egolessness)?
 [Dogen](glossary#dogen) [Zen Master](glossary#zen-master) says, if you really simply forget your body and mind, you should throw away yourself into the heart of [Buddha](glossary#buddha).
-That means, you should throw yourself away to something.
+That means, you should throw yourself away – to something.
 That “to something” is, to your object.
-But this object is not any object, this is the house of the Buddha.
+But this object is not merely an object, this [object] is the house of the Buddha.

 So ... first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
-But this object is not the book.
-This book is Buddha.
+But this object is not the book; this book is Buddha.
 So, to throw away yourself into this book means, throw away yourself into the house of Buddha.
 That means, deal with the book, as well as dealing with your life.
-So, you can deal with this book with compassion.
+So, you can deal with this book with *compassion*.
 It's really compassion; you can deal with it.
 At that time, the book really teaches you something.

-##### 51:42

 So that is [egolessness](glossary#egolessness).
 And also, at that time, if you throw away yourself, your body and mind, into the house of the [Buddha](glossary#buddha), at that time, [Dogen](glossary#dogen) [Zen Master](glossary#zen-master) says, “When function comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
 Free from birth and death, you become Buddha.
 Then there can be no obstacle in any man's mind.”
 At that time, it means, if you throw away yourself into the house of Buddha, that is nothing but expressing the original nature of existence.
 Very natural.
 Simultaneous.

 ##### 52:56

 So, there is [zazen](glossary#zazen); zazen and you.
-If you see them separately, that is a situation in which you can create the discrimination world, the [dualistic](glossary#dualistic) world.
-Zazen and you: “I like zazen,” “I don't like zazen” – whatever you say, that is the dualistic world.
-So first of all, you have to make arrangement, of zazen and you, circumstances and sensory world; you have to arrange all things.
-And then, at that time, if you arrange all circumstances, I told you before: then, you should take care of zazen, with [egolessness](glossary#egolessness).
+If you see them separately, that is a situation in which you can create the discriminatory world, the [dualistic](glossary#dualistic) world.
+Zazen and you – “I like zazen,” “I don't like zazen” – whatever you say, that is the dualistic world.
+So first of all, you have to make arrangement of zazen and you, circumstances and the sensory world; you have to arrange all things.
+And then, if you arrange all circumstances, I told you before: then, you should take care of zazen, with [egolessness](glossary#egolessness).

 At that time, the practice of [egolessness](glossary#egolessness) is to throw away yourself into [zazen](glossary#zazen), [be] perfectly in the flow of zazen.
 Offer your body and mind to zazen, completely.
 At that time, there is [no-self](glossary#no-self).
 No self.